Characters who are or who come from a world of Aliens, Machines, Humanoid-Animals, Entities, or some type of Creature.

 I wish Number One had not been replaced by Chapel... they were of course played by the same actress, but Chapel provided nothing useful to the crew or to any of the storylines in the episodes or in the films (2 of them).
 Chapel was only there because she was the boss's then girlfriend.

 Reboot Uhura might as well have been a different character altogether, she acts nothing like TOS version whatsoever, Nichelle Nichols was far more likable and had a certain grace about her.
-But the only reason why a background character, who is just the Communication Officer, became more important to the storyline than the medical officer (McCoy)... is because she's dating Spock, who's of course the second main character.
+But the only reason why a background character, who is just the Communication Officer, became more important to the storyline than the medical officer (McCoy)... is because she's dating Spock, who of course is the second main character.
 It gives the writers and developers a poor excuse for her to be more involved.

 Her so-called relationship with Spock turns her into the pushy nagging girlfriend that's never satisfied, it had no purpose to the plot and did nothing for their characters.
 It comes out of nowhere and it makes no sense, they try to explain it in the books and IDW comics, but it's very poorly written and average moviegoers don't waste their time with that.
 Due to her not being very well liked by the fans, and instead of fixing her character, the filmmakers in ST Beyond instead came up with Jaylah... a Mary Sue...